JConley1344/SysLib690/Week7_ManageSoftware_LibrarySearch.md

 I first used the search feature, `apt search bsdgames`.
 Then I installed the games, `sudo apt install bsdgames`.
 I had issues with connections with my VM today.
 I am not sure what the cause was.

+Once the connection issues seemed to stop I came back in and practiced Managing Systems again.
+I started with `sudo mkdir data' and made a directory titled data.
+I then used `sudo rmdir data` and removed it.
+I then put it back again.

+I went through all the snytax and commands to uninstall and then reinstalled tldr, for ***practice***.
+Used `sudo apt --purge remove tldr`, `sudo apt autoremove`, and `sudo apt clean`, before using `sudo apt install tldr` again.